-If you live or consume Japanese material you may have heard the expression “Nani?
+If you live with or consume Japanese material you must have heard the expression “Nani?
 Nande?
 Nandesuka?
 Nandayo?
-Nanda?” and many others that apparently mean "What?".
-In this article we will do a very deep study related to these Japanese words.
+Nanda?”And many others that apparently mean "What?".
+In this article, we are going to do a very thorough study related to these Japanese words.

 Differences between nande, nanda, nani ...

 Sample sentences involving nande, nani, nanda…

-|You're the only one I want||欲しいのは君だけなんだ。||Hoshī no wa kimi dake nanda.|
+|You're the one I want||欲しいのは君だけなんだ。||Hoshī no wa kimi dake nanda.|

 |In a word, you hate me, don't you?||要するに君は私が嫌いなんだね。||Yōsuruni kimi wa watashi ga kirai nandane.|

-|I am not involved in that.||俺この件に関してノータッチなんで||Ore kono-ken ni kanshite nōtatchi nande|
+|I am not involved in this.||俺この件に関してノータッチなんで||Ore kono-ken ni kanshite nōtatchi nande|

 |What are you serving today?||本日のランチの内容はなんですか。||Honjitsu no ranchi no naiyō wa nandesuka.|